DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-8"></a>
 **8 - Where can I receive updates?**

-Updates will be communicated via [Telegram](https://t.me/democracyearthico)
+Updates will be communicated via [Telegram](https://t.me/democracyearthico) and via the Democracy Earth newsletter, which you can subscribe to [here](democracy.earth).

 <a name="question-9"></a>
 **9 - How can I talk to the founders about my questions regarding Democracy Earth and the token sale?**